Skip to main content

 If you already love using your smartphone to control household items like refrigerators and coffee machines, you'll love using the Bluetooth-enabled Meater Plus.

 This wireless probe thermometer connects to a smartphone app via Bluetooth or WiFi.
 That means no wires to fuss with!
-When the probe is inserted into the meat, the tip measures the meat’s internal temperature while the end of the probe monitors the ambient grill or oven temperature.
+When you insert the probe into the meat, the tip measures the meat’s internal temperature.
+The end of the probe monitors the ambient grill or oven temperature.

-All the information is recorded on the user-friendly app, and an algorithm calculates the estimated cook time once you set your target temperature.
+All the information records to a user-friendly app.
+Its algorithm calculates the approximate cook time once you set your target temperature.
 Past cooking sessions and graphs are also available for viewing.
-And there are a plethora of built-in recipes to guide you through perfectly cooked salmon, lamb, or brisket that will really impress your guests.
+And there are a plethora of built-in recipes to guide you through perfec salmon, lamb, or brisket that will really impress your guests.

 Read the full Meater Plus review.